annargrs/annargrs.github.io/_pages/lab.md

 Recruiting is continuing!
 See [upcoming positions](#phd-and-postdoc-positions).

-The lab is part of [NLPNorth research group](https://nlpnorth.github.io/), with 3 other faculty working in NLP.
+The lab is part of [NLPNorth research group](https://nlpnorth.github.io/), with 4 other faculty working in NLP.
 The group participates in the [AI Pioneer center](https://www.aicentre.dk/people), where it is possible to interact with other NLP researchers in University of Copenhagen and other institutions.
 Here are some [reflections by NLPNorth PhD students](https://nlpnorth.github.io/content/phd-reflections.html) on what it's like to live and study in Denmark.

 # PhD and Postdoc Positions

 {% capture notice-1 %}

-**Upcoming funded positions:** (official ads coming in September 2024)
+**Upcoming funded positions:**
   - PhD positions specializing in (a) influence functions for large language models, (b) semantic search over large databases.
+[Apply by Nov 22 2024](https://candidate.hr-manager.net/ApplicationInit.aspx?cid=119&ProjectId=181734&DepartmentId=3439&MediaId=5)
-  - 2-year postdoc specializing in reference identification, preferably with prior expertise in scholarly document processing or explainable fact-checking
+  - 2-year postdoc specializing in reference identification, preferably with prior expertise in scholarly document processing or explainable fact-checking [Apply by Nov 15 2024](https://candidate.hr-manager.net/ApplicationInit.aspx?cid=119&ProjectId=181730&DepartmentId=3439&MediaId=5)

 **Getting your own funding** (if you have your own idea for a PhD or postdoc that you'd like to pursue with me):
   - Danish Data Science Academy funding opportunities (have a look at 2023 calls for [PhD](https://ddsa.dk/phdfellowshipprogramme/) and [postdoc](https://ddsa.dk/postdocfellowshipprogramme/) applications)